 This isn't a gigging guitar.
 It's an absolute beauty though, so perfect for a very unique photo or video shoot.
 Better than that, if you're a studio- or home-based sonic explorer, this is just brilliant.
 Of course, it takes a little time to get used to it, but you'd have to expect that given what a ground-breaking piece of technology it is.

 It's completely impossible to do justice to the features and sounds of this V251 in words.
-Check out the videos below to give yourself a better sense of the possibilities.
+Check out the videos above to give yourself a better sense of the possibilities.

 But just to highlight some of the sounds and options available with the organ settings, you can dial in a Church Organ, Harmonium, Flute, Oboe, Clarinet, and even Bagpipes (you know you want to!).
 And, with the Percussion section engaged, you open up the Harpsichord, Chimes, Banjo, and Zither range!
 Not just that, but the Percussion section gives you varying delay options, to create a choppy rhythm using only your left hand.

 Of course, these are not audio-perfect matches.
 But this is the height of 60s-perfect analogue synthesis - sounds that today even the most sophisticated of digital devices find hard to replicate with perfection.
 Just a fantastic playground for modern sonic explorers!